Paskow/Telerik-Academy-Homeworks/README.md

 # Telerik-Academy-Homeworks
-JavaScript UI and DOM homeworks
+    *JavaScript UI and DOM homeworks
+    *Unit Testing with C#